-- During the bidding process, organisations may contact BEIS to discuss whether or not their proposed arrangement is likely to yield a conflict of interest. - Contractors are asked to sign and return Declaration 3 (this is contained in the Competition Application Form and is attached for reference in Appendix 3) to indicate whether or not any conflict of interest may be, or be perceived to be, an issue.
-If this is the case, the contractor or consortium should give a full account of the actions or processes that it will use to ensure that conflict of interest is avoided.
-In any statement of mitigating actions, contractors are expected to outline how they propose to achieve a robust, impartial and credible approach to the research. - When tenders are scored, this declaration will be subject to a pass/fail score, according to whether, on the basis of the information in the proposal and declaration, there remains a conflict of interest which may affect the impartiality of the research.
+During the application process, organisations may contact BEIS to discuss whether their proposed arrangement is likely to yield a conflict of interest.

+Applicants are asked to sign and return Declaration 3 (this is contained in the online application form and is attached for reference in Appendix 3) to indicate whether any conflict of interest may be, or be perceived to be, an issue.
+If this is the case, the applicant should give a full account of the actions or processes that it will use to ensure that conflict of interest is avoided.
+In any statement of mitigating actions, contractors are expected to outline how they propose to achieve a robust, impartial and credible approach to the research.

+When tenders are scored, this declaration will be subject to a pass/fail score, according to whether, on the basis of the information in the application and declaration, there remains a conflict of interest which may affect the impartiality of the research.

-Failure to declare or avoid conflict of interest at this or a later stage may result in exclusion from the procurement competition, or in BEIS exercising its right to terminate any contract awarded.
+Failure to declare or avoid conflict of interest, or perceived conflict of interest, at this or a later stage may result in exclusion from the procurement competition, or in BEIS exercising its right to terminate any contract awarded.